Dipeshpal/Smart-Attendance-System-using-OpenCV/README.md

 Feel free to contact me

 # License-
-You have to give me credi.
+You have to give me credit.

 You can add following lines in your project/code/videos/document to give me credit.